BenjaminBenoit/IFT6269FinalProject/README.md

 # IFT6269 Final Project - VAE and IWAE

+## TODO
+* delete this todo section of the readme before sending source code
+* implement IWAE
+* implement Util.test
+* implement IWAE_Training.py
+* run whole dataset
+* add logic to run the VAE using GPU
+* double check the comments and verify if everything is ok (add, remove, modify if necessary)
+* either put the VAE in its own file (VAE.py) or implement a IWAE which can be initialize as a VAE

 ## Methodology
 Steps to share the source code :
 * git add .